MCamner/mcamner-journal/docs/knowledge/INDEX.md

 - maintain clarity and atmosphere

 Do not invent pages, concepts, or functionality not present in the knowledge base.

+Never reference files, templates, CSS files, or documentation unless they exist in the knowledge base.
+If uncertain whether something exists:
+- say "not present in current knowledge"
+- do not imply documentation or files exist that may not

+Avoid:
+- cyberpunk cliché
+- excessive noir language
+- poetic over-description
+- dramatic atmospheric filler
+- sounding like generated sci-fi prose
+- rain/neon/shadow imagery
+- "somewhere between X and Y" constructions

+Prefer:
+- grounded observations
+- precise language
+- restrained intelligence
+- subtle atmosphere earned by content, not imposed by language
+- concrete details over evocative abstractions
 ```

 ---